El Capitan: In currency

 El Capitan is featured on a United States quarter dollar coin minted in 2010 as part of the America the Beautiful Quarters series.

 In film and TV

 In the opening title sequence of Star Trek V: The Final Frontier, James T. Kirk, portrayed by William Shatner, attempts a free solo climb of El Capitan.
 It is also an important setting in the Netflix series Untamed.

 In technology

 Apple named its 12th major release of macOS after El Capitan.

 The El Capitan supercomputer located in Lawrence Livermore National Laboratory is named after El Capitan.
-It is currently the fastest supercomputer in the world.
+It was until 2026 the fastest supercomputer in the world according to the TOP500 rankings.

 In music

 "El Capitan" is a song by Scottish rock band Idlewild from their fourth studio album, Warnings/Promises (2005).
 It was released as the third single from the album on 11 July 2005 and charted at No. 39 in the UK Singles Chart.

 "El Capitan" is a song by Omaha-based indie rock band Bright Eyes from their eleventh studio album, Five Dice, All Threes (2024).